lordofscripts/vfs/README.md

 * Updated it to use `main` as branch instead of the deprecated `master`
 * Added `go.mod`
 * Included a GO workflow.
+* Has a flexible BitBucket Filesystem `bucketfs` more suitable for testing

 ## Usage